Logo

 In mid-January 2021, Maia Sandu announced that the Supreme Security Council would be reorganized.

-Maia Sandu is a supporter of Moldova's European integration, the country's entry into the European Union, as well as the resumption of cooperation with the International Monetary Fund.
+Maia Sandu is a supporter of Moldova's European integration, the country's entry into the European Union, and the resumption of cooperation with the International Monetary Fund.

 Maia Sandu met EU and Belgian political figures in Brussels in January 2021.

-Furthermore, when asked about how she would vote in case there was a referendum on the unification of Romania and Moldova, Maia Sandu replied that she would personally vote "yes".
+Furthermore, when asked about how she would vote in case there was a referendum on the unification of Moldova and Romania, Maia Sandu replied that she would personally vote "yes".

 Maia Sandu met with Prime Minister Denys Shmyhal and parliament speaker Dmytro Razumkov.